-Table 7 reports the country mortality quartile as ranked by official (or official) Covid mortality (rows) against mortality quartile as ranked by excess Covid mortality (columns) in a 4 by 4 matrix.
+Table 5 reports the country mortality quartile as ranked by official (or reported) Covid-19 mortality (rows) against mortality quartile as ranked by excess Covid-19 mortality (columns) in a 4 by 4 matrix.
 The diagonal of this matrix reports 62 countries that are in the same mortality quartile under both the official and excess counts.
-This represents around a 40% share of the sample.
-In contrast, the ranking of countries that are further away from the diagonal differ more between their official and excess mortality counts.
+This represents about 40% of the sample.
+In contrast, the ranking of countries that are further away from the diagonal differs more between their official and excess mortality counts.
 We proceed by focusing on countries whose quartiles differ between these two metrics (official and excess) by at least two quartiles.
 For example, France ranks in the 4th quartile in terms of official mortality but ranks in the 2nd quartile in terms of excess mortality.
-Bangladesh ranks in the 2nd quartile in term
+Bangladesh is in the 2nd quartile in terms of official mortality but is in the 4th quartile in terms of excess mortality.

+Table 5: Country official mortality quartile against excess mortality quartile.